Current Show: The transfer from Broadway of the new musical based on the life and songs of Carole King called Beautiful.

-Over the years the Aldwych Theatre has had a number of important theatrical associations.
-Firstly with the 'Aldwych Farces' - this was a term that came to be used to describe a series of highly popular farces, or 'situation comedy', written by Ben Travers and performed at the Aldwych Theatre over an eight year period from 1925 with A Cuckoo in the Nest through to 1933 with A Bit of a Test.
+Over the years the Aldwych has had a number of important theatrical associations.
+Firstly with the 'Aldwych Farces' - this was a term that came to be used to describe a series of highly popular farces, or 'situation comedy', written by Ben Travers and performed here over an eight year period from 1925 with A Cuckoo in the Nest through to 1933 with A Bit of a Test.
 A number of the Aldwych Farces where also made into popular films.

 Secondly, on 15 December 1960 the Aldwych Theatre become the London home of The Royal Shakespeare Company with the opening John Webster's The Duchess of Malfi starring Peggy Ashcroft which then played in repertory with Shakespeare's Twelfth Night which featured Dorothy Tutin and Geraldine McEwan in the cast.
 While the RSC's stay at the Aldwych Theatre was initially only meant to last some three years they did not actually leave until their final production at the Aldwych Theatre, CP Taylor's play Good, closed in 1982 and they moved to their newly built London home at the Barbican Theatre in the City of London.

 Less notable, more infamous, was the musical Fields of Ambrosia written by Joel Higgins and Martin Silvestri which opened on 31 January 1996.
 This musical story of a travelling executioner in America who falls in love with his next victim on Death's Row opened to a critical mauling which moved the producer, Nicholas van Hoogstraten, to offer the West End's first money-back guarantee if you left at the interval.
 How many left?
 The first evening it was offered van Hoogstraten claimed it was just four people saying: "What's four out of 120?
-It's like one and a half per cent" - he didn't though mention that the Aldwych Theatre holds nearly 1,200!
+It's like one and a half per cent" - he didn't though mention that the Aldwych Theatre holds nearly 1,200 so the theatre theatre was already 90% empty!
 "I'm gobsmacked that the theme is not being understood in a country with a history of accepting different theatres," he said.
 "It's intentionally dark."
 Fields of Ambrosia closed just two weeks after opening.
-In constrast the current show at the Aldwych Theatre, Dirty Dancing the Musical, is now in its fifth year!
+In contrast the 2006 stage musical Dirty Dancing, enjoyed a run of just under five years here at this theatre.